moul/doc.cloud.online.net/www/documentation/docs_public/contents/advanced/image.md

 Create a new server and choose your image in "My images" section.

-Your server will start on your own from scratch image.
+Your server will start on your own "from scratch" image.